aditya123rtryttrtt/Drowsiness_detection/README.md

 # Drowsiness_detection
-This repository for drowsiness detection
+This repository is for drowsiness detection

 Eye Aspect Ratio for :